Rank one perturbations and Anderson-type Hamiltonians: Preliminaries

-\begin{rem*} These observations about the relationship between the spectrum of $A$ and $A_\alpha$, and the behavior of $u$ give an alternative proof for the fact that the discrete spectrum of two purely singular operators in the same family of rank one perturbations must be interlacing (the Krein--Lifshits spectral shift essentially jumps from $0$ to $\pi$ and then back). \end{rem*}
+\begin{rem} These observations about the relationship between the spectrum of $A$ and $A_\alpha$, and the behavior of $u$ give an alternative proof for the fact that the discrete spectrum of two purely singular operators in the same family of rank one perturbations must be interlacing.
+In absence of absolutely continuous spectrum, $u$ can only take on the values $0$ and $\pi$, so that the Krein--Lifshits spectral shift essentially jumps from $0$ to $\pi$ and then back. \end{rem}

 Vice versa, it is well-known that for fixed $\alpha>0$ any measurable function $u$ which is essentially bounded by $0\le u\le \pi$ is the Krein--Lifshits spectral shift of the rank one perturbation $M_\mu+\alpha (\cdot,\ID)\ID$ of the multiplication operator $M_\mu$ by the independent variable on $L^2(\mu)$.
-In fact, given such a function $u$ and $\alpha>0$ we obtain a unique pair of measures $\mu$ and $\nu=\mu_\alpha$, if we impose a normalization condition on the measures.
-For $\alpha =1$, we say that the measures $\mu$ and $\nu$ correspond to $u$.
+In fact, given such a function $u$ and $\alpha>0$ we obtain a unique pair of measures $\mu$ and $\nu=\mu_\alpha$ if we impose a normalization condition on the measures.
+For $\alpha =1$ we say that the measures $\mu$ and $\nu$ correspond to $u$.